-Given our discussion, HumanaNatura rates the proposal that selected dairy use is ecologically and personally healthy an 8/10 (Strong Evidence) in our Natural Truth rating system.
+Given our discussion, HumanaNatura rates the proposal that selective dairy use is personally and ecologically healthy an 8/10 (Strong Evidence) in our Natural Truth rating system.

-We base our rating on the above referenced research supporting the considered and individualized use of dairy products as a personal health promotion strategy.
-The rating also is based on the idea that modern dairy production can be fully sustainable ecologically and part of beneficial land management strategies to preserve and restore our earth’s natural grasslands.
+We base our rating on the above referenced research supporting the attentive and individualized use of dairy products as part of a health-seeking modern diet.
+The rating also reflects the idea that modern dairy production can be made fully sustainable and is quite efficient ecologically, and part of beneficial land management strategies to preserve, revitalize, and restore our earth’s natural grasslands.

 We hope this important (and no doubt controversial to some) discussion of dairy use is valuable to you, and that it will help you to make more informed and optimal decisions regarding your and your family’s daily eating practices.